spiral/docs/odm/basics.md

 ```

 ## Services and Controllers
-While working with ODM models you are able to call `find`, `findByPK` and `save` methods inside your controllers directly.
-However spiral provides ability to pre-generate specific [Service] (/application/services.md) which can help you to abstract database specific operations from your controllers code.
+While working with the ODM models you are able to call the `find`, `findByPK` and `save` methods inside your controllers directly.
+However, spiral provides the ability to pre-generate specific [Service] (/application/services.md) which can help you abstract any database specific operations from your controllers code.

-You can scaffold such class using console command "create:service user -e user", resulted code may look like:
+You can scaffold this class using the console command "create:service user -e user" and your code may look like this:

 ```php
 class UserService extends Service  implements SingletonInterface